Dead Freight: Plot

 Meanwhile, Walter White Jr. returns to the White home, insisting that he will not leave until Walt and Skyler tell him what is happening between them.
 Walt orders Walt Jr. to return to Hank and Marie Schrader's home.
 Skyler informs Walt that she has decided to keep his secrets and continue laundering his money so long as their children remain away from them.
 Walt assures her that there is no danger to them, though Skyler has made up her mind, believing that one day, someone will arrive at their home with the intent of harming them.
 Walt agrees to keep the children away from their home.

 On the day of the heist, Walt's crew manages to stop the train by blocking a railroad crossing with a "broken-down" dump truck driven by Patrick Kuby.
 When the engineer and conductor exit the locomotive to assist him, Mike acts as a lookout while Walt, Jesse, and Todd drain methylamine from the train into an empty buried tank, simultaneously pumping water back in to ensure its weight remains unchanged.
 The robbery is threatened when a good samaritan arrives on the scene and pushes the dump truck off the tracks earlier than expected.
 Mike pleads for Walt to call off the job, but Walt insists that they push on, and they narrowly manage to succeed.
 As Walt, Jesse, and Todd celebrate their success, they turn to see the young boy stopped on his dirt bike behind them.
-He waves at the trio, and Todd waves back before drawing a handgun and shooting him dead, to Jesse's horror.
+He waves at the trio, and Todd waves back before drawing a handgun and shooting and killing him, to Jesse's horror.